rodgerbagnall/planimeter/README.md

 the other blue rectangle is 37,500 square units, the two smaller salmon rectangles are each 20,000 square units and the circle is 31,416 square units.

+If you use the 'Interior Pole method' (e.g. to trace the large yelow rectangle with the pole inside it), the constant C is shown at the pole.

 The areas calculated by tracing are reasonably close.

 Position the Pole (drag it with the mouse) so that the tracer can reach all the points in the figure you want to measure.